gizmo71/FSInputMapper/Controlzmo/README.md

 We should now be able to set the retraction state of the landing lights, and also do both independently, thought we would need to monitor LVars.

-Before that, though, we should split the landing lights into two so that there's no problem with the getting confused if the user turns one on without the other.
+We could also split the landing lights into two, but it would be good to still be able to set them both at once easily - perhaps a "set for takeoff" button, including the nose light?

 PM Calls
 --------